-I am a Senior Lecturer (Associate Professor) in Biomathematics at the Department of Mathematics at Imperial College London.
+I am an Associate Professor in Mathematics and Machine Learning at the Department of Mathematics at Imperial College London.

 My research uses theory from pure mathematics (algebraic geometry and algebraic topology) to develop computational and statistical methods for data that have complex structures, or that live in complex spaces.
 I have applied my research to real data to solve problems in mathematical and computational biology.

 I am also interested in using pure mathematics (algebraic topology and algebraic geometry) to advance our understanding of deep learning and modern AI technology.
-My research in this direction is supported by a £10M EPSRC Mathematical and Computational Foundations of Artificial Intelligence Hub, which I am honored to serve as a co-deputy director alongside Jeff Giansiracusa and Michael Bronstein (Hub director).
+My research in this direction is supported by a £10M EPSRC Mathematical and Computational Foundations of Artificial Intelligence Hub [EP/Y028872/1].
+I am a Co-Director of the Erlangen AI Hub alongside Michael Bronstein and Jeff Giansiracusa and the Imperial PI.

 Research Interests: